touzet/pampa/README.md

 ## PAMPA ASSIGN

-XXX In cases where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.
+PAMPA ASSIGN represents an advanced version of PAMPA light, offering users the capability to utilize their personalized set of marker peptides for taxonomic assignment.
+This functionality is achieved through the definition of custom peptide tables.
+Additionally, in situations where no marker peptides are available, it is possible to supply FASTA sequences for the automatic inference of peptides through in silico digestion.

 ```
 usage: